SteelSeries Rival 310 and Sensei 310 Review: True 1:1 Tracking Delivered

 Both the Rival 310 and the Sensei 310 are nearly identical on the outside, combining their self-same feature sets with inauspicious designs that belie their functionalities.

-This led me to pay more attention to how my hand was positioned in my early hours with the mouse -- and I missed quite a few Paladins and Battlefield 1 headshots in the process.
-I eventually got used to the design, but keep that in mind if you're considering the Sensei.
+This led me to pay more attention to how my hand was positioned in my early hours with the mouse, and I missed quite a few Paladins and Battlefield 1 headshots in the process.

 However, the Rival 310's sloped, traditionally contoured design was easily accessible and much more comfortable out of the box.
 It better lent itself to a palm grip style -- but in my time with it, I almost exclusively used hybrid grip style, which better helped me maneuver the mouse's build, even though it was slightly uncomfortable for my specific liking.

 Because of their inauspicious designs, neither the Rival or the Sensei are weighed down with copious buttons or toggles, with the Rival sporting six buttons to the Sensei’s eight.
-The primary left and right buttons on each mouse provide strong feedback, while the DPI switches are snugly positioned just above the illuminated mouse wheels and are easy to access.
+The LMB and RMB act as you'd expect, while the DPI switches are snugly positioned just above the illuminated mouse wheels and are easy to access.

 The split trigger design on both the Rival 310 and the Sensei 310 means that the OMRON switches (rated at 50 million clicks) are going to be both durable and deadly.
-The left and right mouse buttons on these mice are lightning fast, responsive, and a pleasure to press.
+The left and right mouse buttons on these mice are lightning-fast, responsive, and a pleasure to press.
 But none of that matters if you can’t get a bead on your target.
-And if you’re an eSports player, accuracy and precision are two of the biggest factors in moving through the bracket or going home.

 When speaking with SteelSeries about the mice, it was clear that four key factors guided the design and engineering of both the Rival 310 and the Sensei 310: they both had to have ultra-low latency, true 1:1 tracking, advanced jitter reduction, and the fastest response times of any mouse on the planet.
 All difficult things to accomplish given the relative parity in the space.